-For Lucy, marriage to Mark provides an anchor after several years of drifting casually across countries, into jobs and out of relationships.
+For Lucy, marriage to Mark provided an anchor after several years of drifting casually across countries, into jobs and out of relationships.

-Now 42, prickly and restless, her anchor is working loose.
-Bewildered by the demands of motherhood, bored by her work, she has grown resentful of her husband: Mark has difficulties of his own and whilst harsh self-reliance has kept him sane and earned him success, it has alienated his wife.
+Now forty-two, her anchor is working loose.
+Bewildered by the demands of motherhood and dissatisfied by her work, she has also grown understandably resentful of her husband: Mark has serious difficulties of his own and whilst harsh self-reliance has kept him sane, it has alienated his wife.

 When Lucy falls in love with Angus, a pianist in his sixties, her shock is extreme.
 Adamant that she will not deceive her husband, she instead asks his advice.
-Mark’s reaction, however, is startlingly unorthodox, leaving Lucy to confront the storm head-on, steering an impossible course between duty and desire, adventure and security.
-As her marriage falters and Angus presses for commitment she is forced to choose between family or self, with lifelong consequences for everyone.
+Mark’s reaction, however, is startlingly unorthodox, leaving Lucy to steer an impossible course between duty and desire, adventure and security.
+As her marriage falters and Angus presses for commitment, she is forced to choose between family and self, with lifelong consequences for everyone.

-Infused with her trademark precision, clarity and dark humour, Mary Loudon’s searing, highly-charged novel is a breathtakingly fearless exploration of what happens when someone admits to a forbidden relationship; what infidelity means when no one is lying; and how brutal honesty may yet prove the biggest taboo in our relationships.
+Infused with her trademark precision, clarity and dark humour, Mary Loudon’s searing, highly-charged novel My House is Falling Down is a fearless exploration of what infidelity means when no one is lying, and how brutal honesty may yet prove the biggest taboo in our relationships.